 Some depreciating assets are excluded from the STS rules but a deduction may be available under the UCA rules.

-For more information about the STS depreciation rules, refer to the publication The Simplified Tax System - A guide for tax agents and small businesses, phone the Small business infoline on 13 28 66 or visit our website at www.ato.gov.au
+For more information about the STS depreciation rules, see the publication The simplified tax system - a guide for tax agents and small businesses, visit our website or phone the Business Infoline (see the inside back cover).

-CALCULATING DEPRECIATION DEDUCTIONS FOR STS TAXPAYERS

-NOTE FOR STS TAXPAYERS

-Only use calculations 1 to 5 to work out your depreciation deductions if you are eligible to enter or continue in the STS and have chosen to do so at item S1.
+Calculating your depreciation deductions

-If your accounting system or financial statements provide you with the amounts to complete the table Depreciation deductions on page 25, write these amounts in the table.
+If your accounting system or financial statements provide you with the amounts to complete the table Depreciation deductions for STS on page 27, write these amounts in the table.
 Otherwise, use calculations 1 to 5 below to calculate your depreciation deductions.

-The amounts you write in the table on page 25 must be tax values and not accounting values.
+The amounts you write in the worksheet on page 27 must be tax values and not accounting values.